OmnipotentBanana/315-05-messaging-app/README.md

 2. Run HelloApplication.java
 3. Enter a username into the username field.
 4. Press Go to see updated list of users.

-This is it for current functionality.
-More will be added soon.